People v. Turner: Indictment and charges

 These were summarized as "two counts of rape, two counts of penetration and one count of assault with intent to rape".
 The two formal charges of rape under California state law were dropped at a preliminary hearing on October 7, 2015, after DNA testing revealed no genetic evidence of genital-to-genital contact.
-On March 7, 2016, The People filed Motions in Limine And Witness List, which outlined permissible Evidence guidelines for the trial.
+On March 7, 2016, the People filed motions in limine and witness list, which outlined permissible evidence guidelines for the trial.
 The trial began on March 14, 2016.

-Sentencing
+Conviction and sentencing

 On March 30, 2016, Turner was found guilty of three felonies: assault with intent to rape an intoxicated woman, sexually penetrating an intoxicated person with a foreign object, and sexually penetrating an unconscious person with a foreign object.

-Prosecutors recommended that Turner be given a six-year prison sentence based on the purposefulness of the action, the effort to hide this activity, and her intoxicated state.
+Prosecutors recommended that Turner be given a six-year prison sentence based on the purposefulness of the action, the effort to hide this activity, and Miller's intoxicated state.
 Santa Clara County probation officials, including his probation officer Monica Lassettre, recommended that Turner receive a "moderate" county jail sentence with formal probation based on Turner's lack of criminal history, youth, and expression of remorse.
 The probation report did not mention another woman who said she had been upset by Turner's unwanted physical advances at a Kappa Alpha party eight days before the charged offense.
 This report was present in the trial record.

 On June 2, 2016, Judge Aaron Persky sentenced Turner to six months in the Santa Clara County jail followed by three years of probation.
 After three months in jail, Turner was released on September 2, 2016.
-He is permanently registered as a sex offender, and was obligated to participate in a sex offender rehabilitation program.
+He is permanently registered as a sex offender and was obligated to participate in a sex offender rehabilitation program.

 Reaction

 Controversy over sentence

 Prosecutors and victims' rights advocates criticized Persky's sentencing as lenient and biased.
 Persky himself had been a student and lacrosse team captain at Stanford University.

-Nancy Brewer, a retired Santa Clara County assistant public defender, described Persky as being respected by both prosecutors and defenders, stating that he was seen as a fair judge who is not soft on crime or a judge that would give lenient sentences.
+Nancy Brewer, a retired Santa Clara County assistant public defender, described Persky as being respected by both prosecutors and defenders, stating that he was seen as a fair judge who is not soft on crime or a judge who would give lenient sentences.
 Brewer said that Persky had carefully evaluated the evidence and gave what he thought was a fair and appropriate sentence in the case based on the Santa Clara County Probation Department's pre-sentence investigation report.
-Attorney and media legal analyst Danny Cevallos said: "[the judge] absolutely is obliged to consider very seriously the [probation department] report," and noted that the California penal code allows a judge to depart from the statutory minimum (two years) after considering the defendant's lack of criminal history and the effect of incarceration.
+Attorney and media legal analyst Danny Cevallos said: "[the judge] absolutely is obliged to consider very seriously the [probation department] report" and noted that the California penal code allows a judge to depart from the statutory minimum (two years) after considering the defendant's lack of criminal history and the effect of incarceration.
 Cevallos believed that while the sentence was lenient, Turner's prior clean record made him a candidate for minimum sentencing.